-We have been awarded funding from Kitchen Tables Charities Trust to set up a community garden, orchard, borehole & fowl runs.
-The £10,000 grant will enable us to fence off a piece of land around 8700sqm, site and drill a borehole, put up a shade greenhouse, build fowl runs for chickens, ducks, turkeys, guinea fowl.
-Fencing the land will make it more secure and also allow us to start our beekeeping project.
+We were awarded funding from Kitchen Tables Charities Trust to set up a community garden, orchard, borehole & fowl runs.
+The £10,000 grant has enabled us to fence off an area of land around 8700sqm, site and drill a borehole, put up a shade greenhouse, build fowl runs for chickens, ducks, turkeys & guinea fowl.
+Fencing the land made it secure and has also allowed us to start our beekeeping project Bee Against Poverty

 Poultry Farming – Roadrunner chickens (Free Range) are very popular in Zimbabwe as they are easy & cheap to keep as they need very little feeding.
 The birds sell for around $8/$10 and are very nutritious.
 We aim to breed them to enable us to loan birds to disadvantaged people so that they can start their own projects.
 Also to be able to sell for meat to raise income to further the Trust’s work.

 Chicken Layers, we currently have 15 x Hyline brown layer chickens, producing 10-13 eggs a day.
 We aim to quickly grow this to around 50 birds producing around 40 eggs a day.
 There is great demand for eggs in the area and this could be a good income generating project for the charity.

 Turkeys, Ducks and Guinea Fowls are other popular birds in Zimbabwe.
 We aim to start breeding these to enable us to loan birds to others to start their own projects.
 These birds sell for around $12 – $25 depending on size, again are very nutritious and lay many eggs.
 These projects would work the same way as the roadrunner project.